MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/gestures/pinch.md

 ```

 This method updates the zoom level of the wrapped user interface element based on the user's pinch gesture.
 This is achieved by using the values of the [`Scale`](xref:Xamarin.Forms.PinchGestureUpdatedEventArgs.Scale), [`ScaleOrigin`](xref:Xamarin.Forms.PinchGestureUpdatedEventArgs.ScaleOrigin) and [`Status`](xref:Xamarin.Forms.PinchGestureUpdatedEventArgs.Status) properties of the [`PinchGestureUpdatedEventArgs`](xref:Xamarin.Forms.PinchGestureUpdatedEventArgs) instance to calculate the scale factor to be applied at the origin of the pinch gesture.
 The wrapped user element is then zoomed at the origin of the pinch gesture by setting its [`TranslationX`](xref:Xamarin.Forms.VisualElement.TranslationX), [`TranslationY`](xref:Xamarin.Forms.VisualElement.TranslationY), and [`Scale`](xref:Xamarin.Forms.VisualElement.Scale) properties to the calculated values.

-## Summary

-The pinch gesture is used for performing interactive zoom and is implemented with the [`PinchGestureRecognizer`](xref:Xamarin.Forms.PinchGestureRecognizer) class.

 ## Related Links